 Networks are usually trying to fill in a "slot". they have specific formulas and requirements, for example, they might want a children's cartoon targeted at ages between 2-6 with Bob the Builder style, because there has been quite some years without something similar.
 Or maybe they want the episodes to have a certain length or number.

 It might be that one thing is on demand and another style or age group is over saturated, also each network has a different style.
 All I can say is, the business side is very different from simply doing something creative.

-Personally, I wouldn't prefer to pitch, maybe I would go to an exhibition and test some ideas and how they are accepted by the buyers, but I wouldn't count on striking a deal.
+Personally, I wouldn't prefer to pitch, maybe I would go to an exhibition and see what the atmosphere there is like and make some connections, but I wouldn't count on striking a deal.

 Fortunately though, technology might help us bypass the pitching process altogether and reach the audience directly, it is so much work to pitch that I'd rather promote my ideas on my own and find alternative revenues or ways to fund my productions rather than dedicate the effort and resources needed to pitch.

 I solidly agree with Mayerson views, and I picked for you some of his blogs over here:

 Things are changing so much, you can now make you own simple show, live on advertising, or directly sell your merchandise.